wundergraph/cosmo/rfc/custom-modules-v1.md

 ## Abstract

 This RFC describes an overhaul of the current module system in the router.
 The new module system is designed to be more flexible and native to GraphQL.
-It allows developers to hook into the gateway lifecycle as well as outgoing and incoming requests to subgraphs.
+It allows developers to hook into the router lifecycle as well as outgoing and incoming requests to subgraphs.

 ## Introduction